ToddABrowne/Azure-Network-Protocols/README.md

 <img src="https://i.imgur.com/T2Fox26.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 <p>
 Requesting a new ip address through the DHCP is the image being displayed on top.
 There are multiple reasons why this request takes place.
 A few examples are network changes, troubleshooting, lease expiration, and ip address pool exhaustion.
-Below that image is the ipconfig command for name system lookup.
+Below that image is the ipconfig command for name server lookup.
 Better known as DNS.
-This process converts domain names into ip addresses.
+This process communicates domain names into ip addresses.

 </p>
 <img src="https://i.imgur.com/raUIuoY.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>